 If you have one of these loans and need a forbearance, contact your servicer and tell them that you are having financial hardship due to COVID-19.
-Forbearances can be up to 12 months, but you may have to re-ask your servicer for the forbearance at different times during the 12 months.
-Pay attention to any dates or deadlines your servicer gives you.
+They should give you a forbearance without asking for documentation that proves your hardship.

 Private Bank Mortgages